tutorcruncher/hermes/README.md

 - **Stage** - The stages of the pipelines
 - **Deal** - A potential sale with a Company.
 Called the same in Pipedrive
 - **Meeting** - A meeting with a Contact.
 Called an `Activity` in Pipedrive

+## Project structure

+This project consists of 4 apps:
+- `admin`: Used as an admin interface to deal with configuration
+- `callbooker`: Deals with callbacks and availability from the callbooker on the website
+- `pipedrive`: Deals with callbacks and data synch to Pipedrive
+- `tc2`: Deals with callbacks and data synch to Pipedrive

 ## Actions